BEARS AND HUMANS: STORIES, STUDIES, CIRCUSES, FILMS

 The Fukui government spent $800,000 to outfit four bears with radio collars and GPS device to monitor their progress.
 In Tochigi Prefecture their travel patterns are observed using a satellite designed to check the migratory patterns of whales.

-Training Brown Bears and Reintroducing Them to the Wild
+Hunting Brown Bears and and Reintroducing Them to the Wild

 Charles Russell and Maureen Enns, two Canadians that lived among bears on the Kamchatka Peninsula, taught bears by orphaned by poachers how live in the wilderness.
 Russell and Enns taught the bears how to fish but had more difficulty preparing them to hibernate.